melroselabs/chatbots/README.md

 3. Enter chatbot name (e.g. "My chatbot") and "forwarding" URL shown in ngrok, then click "Registed webhook and generate credentials"

-4. Modify rcs-package-delivery.js on local machine with botId, clientId and clientSecret from above generated credentials
+4. Modify rcs-package-delivery.js (lines 10,11,12) on local machine with botId, clientId and clientSecret from above generated credentials

 5. Run the chatbot application on local machine

 `node rcs-package-delivery.js`

-6. Click "Start Chat" in RCS Client Simulator
+6. Click "Start Chat" in RCS Client Simulator and "welcome" message from chatbot will be received